For many of us, the freezer is just a detour for food destined for the bin.

 Scraps and bones

-One of my favourite freezer tips is to keep a bag or container in the freezer for bones and vegetable off-cuts for making stock.
+One of my favorite freezer tips is to keep a bag or container in the freezer for bones and vegetable off-cuts for making stock.
 Make sure each category of ingredient is frozen separately.
 For example a bag for fish bones and a different bag for chicken bones.

 The finished stock freezes incredibly well, too.